Bosporan Civil War: Siracen army

-It is important to note that the Scythians and Sarmatians were most likely competing for influence and territory.
+The Scythians and Sarmatians were most likely competing for influence and territory.

 Course

 Battle of the River Thatis

 Satyrus mobilized his army into battle formations, placing himself in the center in a phalanx formation.
 He had stationed his Greek mercenaries and Thracian peltasts to his right, and his Scythian allies to his left.
 Satyrus rounded his best troops and charged at Aripharnes, who was opposite him, in the center of the enemy line.
 The two sides sustained many losses, but Satyrus was able to rout Aripharnes and he gave chase to kill the fleeing enemy but stopped when he received news that his brother Eumelos was winning at the right wing, and that his mercenaries had begun to flee.
 He turned around and aided his own troops and was able to rout his brother's entire army.

 Siege of Siracena

 After the routing of their army, Aripharnes and Eumelos fled to Siracena, the Siracen capital and fortified city.
 Satyrus gave chase to his brother, but made the observations that the city was situated on the river Thatis, it was surrounded by thick forests and long cliffs and only had two artificial entry ways: one through the main gate, and another through the palace of Aripharnes, both of which were heavily defended.
 Knowing that it would be suicide to attack the main city, Satyrus decided to let his army plunder the nearby villages and attained from this many prisoners.
 Satyrus then ordered some of his men to start cutting some trees to make a pathway from their camp, to the main gate.
 While this was carried out, Aripharnes believed that the only way of safety was victory and stationed archers on both sides of his city.
 Satyrus's men, while cutting the trees, started to take fire from Siracen wall defenders, who were throwing spears and arrows at them.
 After four days of cutting, on the fourth day, his army made it to the Siracen walls, but had sustained many losses getting there.
 Meniscus, the mercenary Greek captain, fought with bravery and boldness when he entered the city, but had to retreat when he was overcome by enemy forces.
 Upon seeing this, Satyrus rushed to his aid and fought bravely, but was struck in his right shoulder by a spear and was carried back to his tent.
 Satyrus died that night.
 Meniscus, seeing no point in carrying out the siege, ended it and took Satyrus's body to Gargaza to be sent off to Panticapaeum.